Roark Gourley: The Foark Tour

-After several unauthorized "Foarking" stints in the Laguna Canyon, "Team Foark" was officially invited by several cities around the country to get "Foarked".
+After several unauthorized "Foarking" stints in the Laguna Canyon, "Team Foark" was invited by several cities around the country to get "Foarked".
 The first stop was Portland, Oregon where Roark's Foarks graced the elegant grounds of the historic Pittock Mansion.
 A reception was hosted for the "Foark Team" at the First Avenue Gallery.
 Other locations included the Rhode Island School of Design.

 Edinburg Children's Hospital Installation

-In February 2006, Roark Gourley worked with The Edinburg Children's Hospital to create a light-hearted environment for children suffering from terminal illnesses.
-He worked with the hospital to create a jungle themed environment that would feel more like a play room than a hospital.
+In February 2006, Gourley worked with the Edinburg Children's Hospital to create a light-hearted environment for children suffering from terminal illnesses.
+He worked with the hospital to create a jungle-themed environment that would feel more like a play room than a hospital.